 2. Get Regular Exercise

 Regular exercise is not only key to maintaining a healthy body and mind but also might help reduce your risk of developing cancer, among other diseases.
 Regular exercise is associated with many health benefits both physical and mental.
 The American Cancer Society explains that exercise can help you build healthy bones, increase muscle tone. improve circulation, and even reduce anxiety and depression.

 3. Maintain a Healthy Body Weight

 People at above average weight are at greater risk of developing certain types of cancer.
 These cancers include cancers of the breast (in postmenopausal women), colon, rectum, endometrium (lining of the uterus), esophagus, kidney, pancreas, and gallbladder.
 Obesity is also tied to a range of other diseases such as heart disease, type II diabetes, and high blood pressure.

 According to the World Health Organization, approximately 14 million cases of cancer are diagnosed every year, a number that is expected to rise to 24 million by 2032.
 The United States is ranked 7th on that list.
 However, the steps you take right now can reduce your risk of getting cancer.
 Experts know that up to 42% of cancers are preventable with certain lifestyle changes like those outlined above.
 For more great tips on diet and exercise, visit the American Cancer Society.

+We all understand that even by following these tips from the experts, cancer can strike.
+It’s nobody’s fault and the sad fact is that all of us are at risk.
+Researchers just don’t know enough yet about this disease to prevent diagnosis.
 If you (or someone you know) have been diagnosed with cancer and are having trouble meeting expenses, see our link with free resources that help pay for prescriptions, out-of-pocket expenses and other care-related costs: free financial help for cancer patients.